vertica/vertica-kubernetes/tests/README.md

 3. e2e-server-upgrade: These tests focus on testing the operator when upgrading the vertica server.
 4. e2e-operator-upgrade-overlays: These tests focus on testing upgrade of the operator itself.
 It needs a special environment because we need to install old versions of the operator before upgrading to the current version.
 5. e2e-operator-upgrade-template: This isn't a test suite per say.
 It provides a template to generate operator upgrade tests in e2e-operator-upgrade-overlays.
-6. e2e-http-server: These test focus on testing the http server within vertica.
-This needs a new version of Vertica, which is why it's not include in the e2e-leg-x suites.

 ## Running Tests Individually